 A common misconception is that Light Roasts don’t have as much caffeine as their darker, bolder counterparts.
 However, the truth is exactly the opposite!
 As beans roast, the caffeine slowly cooks out of the bean.
 Therefore, because lightly roasted beans cook for a shorter time and at a lower temperature, they retain more caffeine from the original green coffee bean.
 Other roasters refer to a Light Roast as Light City Roast, New England Roast, or Cinnamon Roast.
 Our most popular Light Roasts include Bean Mean Up and Ethiopian.

 Medium Roast coffees are brown and have a little thicker body than a Light Roast.
 Unlike Light, Medium starts to take on a bit of the taste from the roasting process, losing some of the bright floral flavors that are typical of a Light Roast.
 Instead, they carry much more of a balanced flavor with a medium amount of caffeine.
 A Medium is roasted until just before the second crack, usually at about 410º–430º.
 Other roasters refer to a Medium as American Roast, Breakfast Roast, or City Roast.
-Our most popular Medium Roasts include Stargazer, Columbian, Hawaiian Hazelnut, and Costa Rican.
+Our most popular Medium Roasts include Stargazer, Hawaiian Hazelnut, Southern Pecan, Papua New Guinea, and Costa Rican.

 Dark Roast coffees are dark brown, even close to a blackened color.
 The beans are characterized by drawn-out oil that glosses the surface.
 Coffee made from a Dark Roast has a robust, full body.
 The flavors from the coffee’s country of origin are almost entirely roasted out, taking on a very bold and smoky taste.